OSU Urban Horticulture Research and Extension Experience for Undergraduates (REEU)

 - Student Farm:

-In addition to learning activities at the Student Farm, students will gain knowledge of hydroponics system construction, pollinator health, farmer’s markets, food preservation, and floriculture.
+In addition to learning activities at the Student Farm, students will gain knowledge of hydroponics system construction, pollinator health, laboratory equipment, food preservation and safety, and floriculture.

 - What We Expect from You"

-As a student fellow in the REEU, you are expected to maintain a consistent work ethic, be punctual to program events, have lots of questions, have fun, stay safe, and share your experiences with your fellow students.
+As a student fellow in the REEU, you are expected to maintain a minimum 40-hr work week, be punctual to program events, have lots of questions, have fun, and share your experiences with your fellow students.
 Most importantly, we expect that you will be INTERESTED and EXCITED to take part in this unique opportunity.